 For initial MSK tests on longwave, use one of the predefined "MSK" modes from the terminal's menu.
 They use the VARICODE set (as designed by Peter, G3PLX, for his famous PSK31 mode).
 But since there was only little interest in using MSK on air (among radio amateurs), I didn't develop the decoder any further (it's still implemented in SpecLab, but it's not optimized).
 Some notes on the implementation of the MSK modulator/demodulator can be found in the appendix, especially about the encoding scheme when transmitting VARICODE via MSK.

-To check the MSK demodulator, the author tried to receive some European DGPS
+To test the MSK demodulator, the author tried to receive some European DGPS

 beacons on medium wave.
 Many of those beacons (like the Zeven DGPS transmitter